Cold vs flu in children: How to tell the difference

 Causes of cold and flu

 Both the common cold and flu are caused by a viral infection.
 The common cold, also referred to as upper respiratory infection or URI, can be caused by many types of viruses, and testing is not typically done to diagnose.
 Flu is caused by specific influenza viruses and there are several strains that circulate every year.
 Testing is done in order to diagnose the flu.

 Cold vs flu symptoms

 The common cold and flu share several symptoms including cough, sore throat and congestion.
 However, the severity and onset are usually different.
 With a common cold, the symptoms usually come on gradually with progressively worse cough, runny nose, congestion and/or sneezing.
 Your child can also have a fever.
 The symptoms may last 3-10 days.

 With flu, the symptoms tend to come on rapidly and your child will look and feel more sick.
 Children may complain of sore throat, muscle aches, headaches, weakness and feeling tired.
 There are prominent signs of cough, nasal congestion and a runny nose.
 They may have a high fever and your child could experience chills.
 Most kids get better in a few days to 2 weeks.
 If your child has any trouble breathing, a change in skin color, is not able to drink fluids, has severe vomiting, appears very irritable or their fever returns after a respite period – please see a doctor immediately as these could be signs of a more serious illness.
 See tips to help determine when your child should go to the emergency room.

 Cold vs flu treatment

-To prevent cold and flu, teach kids to washing hands often, cover their nose and mouth when they sneeze, avoid contact with sick people and disinfect surfaces.
+To prevent cold and flu, teach kids to wash hands often, cover their nose and mouth when they sneeze, avoid contact with sick people and disinfect surfaces.